-Managing concerns and allegations against staff (including supply teachers, volunteers and contractors)
+Managing concerns and allegations against staff (including supply teachers, volunteers and contractors, and those from organisations or individuals using the school premises)

-Great Wishford Primary School follows the procedure set out by the SVPP 'Allegations against adults' flowchart which is displayed in the staffroom and adult cloakrooms for easy reference.
+Great Wishford CEVA Primary School follows the procedure set out by the SVPP 'Allegations against adults' flowchart which is displayed in the staffroom and adult cloakrooms for easy reference.

-Where anyone in the school has a concern about the behaviour of an adult who works or volunteers at the school, including supply staff and contractors, they must immediately consult the Headteacher/Principal who will refer to the local authority Designated Officer for Allegations (DOFA).
+Where anyone in the school has a concern about the behaviour of an adult (including online) who works or volunteers at the school, including supply staff and contractors, and those from organisations or individuals using the school premises, they must immediately consult the Headteacher who will refer to the local authority Designated Officer for Allegations (DOFA)

-Any concern or allegation against the Headteacher/Principal will be reported to the Chair of Governors without informing the Headteacher/Principal.
+Any concern or allegation against the Headteacher will be reported to the Chair of Academy Council/Trust Head of Safeguarding, without informing the Headteacher.

 All staff must remember that the welfare of a child is paramount and must not delay raising concerns for fear a report could jeopardise their colleague's career.
-Great Wishford Primary School promotes an open and transparent culture in which all concerns about adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+Great Wishford CEVA Primary School promotes an open and transparent culture in which all concerns about adults working in or on behalf of the school/Trust (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.